 Attested: (1) AI iter 5 Dano, iter 8 Dano; (2) ND Dano, where the Praefectus equitum Crispianorum was based.

 Name origin: The river name Don is usually said to come from ancient *danu-, from PIE roots meaning ‘to flow’, either *da- or *dhen-.
 Across Europe that led to river names including Danube, Dnieper, at least four Dons in Britain and one in Russia, and two Doons in Scotland.
 Initial D (or Dh) was retained in Sanskrit and Avestan, but shifted to F in Latin (hence words such as fountain).
 Germanic descendants developed a sense of ‘low ground’, hence for example OE denu or dænu ‘valley’, and possibly Denmark.
 Welsh dan ‘under, below’ might be related.
-However, see also the discussion of *danos ‘local official’ here.
+It is also just conceivable that *danus meant ‘double river’.
+And see here about *danos ‘local official’ as a possible explanation of Dannoni.